Lezlye Zupkus: About

 Born in Lambert, Mississippi, Lezlye moved to Prospect with her husband in 1993, and she has two children.
 Zupkus has always had an active role within the community, and was the commissioner of the Prospect Planning and Zoning board from 1998 to 2000.
-She is now serving her second term as representative, after defeating the incumbent candidate, Vickie Nardello.
+She is now serving her sixth term as representative, after defeating the incumbent candidate, Vickie Nardello.

 Zupkus is a graduate of Embry-Riddle Aeronautical University in Daytona Beach, Florida.